semen-trololo/Space_Invaders/README.md

 # Space_Invaders
-A shortened implementation of the game using the Pygame library for Python.
+A simplified game implementation using the
+Pygame library for Python.
 # Modules
 Python 3.9